grumlimited/authenticator-rs/README.md

 ==================
 ![Continuous integration](https://github.com/grumlimited/authenticator-rs/workflows/Continuous%20integration/badge.svg?branch=master)

-Authenticator-rs is a TOTP-MFA application written in Rust and Iced.
+Authenticator-rs is a TOTP-MFA application written in Rust and GTK3.

 This application is very much a work in progress.